darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 # bayer filters

-The sensor cells of a digital camera are not color-sensitive -- they are only able to record different levels of lightness.
-In order to obtain a color image, each cell is covered by a color filter (red, green or blue) that primarily passes light of that color.
-This means that each pixel of the raw image only contains information about a single color channel.
+The sensor cells of a digital camera (commonly named "photosites") are not color-sensitive -- they are only able to record different levels of lightness.
+In order to obtain a color image, each cell is covered by a colored filter (red, green or blue) that primarily passes light of that color.
+This means that each photosite (and therefore each "pixel" of the raw image) only contains information about a single color channel.

-Color filters are commonly arranged in a mosaic pattern known as a Bayer filter array.
-A demosaic algorithm reconstructs the missing color channels by interpolation with data from the neighboring pixels.
+The array of color filters covering the sensor, known as a color filter array (CFA), is commonly arranged in a mosaic pattern known as a Bayer filter (though other patterns are also used).
+A demosaic algorithm reconstructs the other color channels by interpolation with data from the neighboring photosites.
 For further reading see the Wikipedia articles on [demosaicing](https://en.wikipedia.org/wiki/Demosaicing) and the [Bayer filter](http://en.wikipedia.org/wiki/Bayer_filter).

 Darktable offers several demosaic algorithms, each with its own characteristics.
 The differences between them are often very subtle and might only be visible while pixel-peeping.
 However, as the program works on a pixel-by-pixel basis and demosaic generates the base data for the other modules, the choice of the algorithm can have a visually significant effect on the quality of very fine details in the image.
 This can include the appearance of false maze patterns as well as the rendering quality of colored edges.